alexqfredrickson/notes/devops/kubernetes.md

 `port` represents the outward-facing TCP port.
 Requests to port 80 are routed to the container's `targetPort` on port 9376.

+There are four type of services:

+  1. `ClusterIP`, which exposes a *private* service on a cluster-internal IP address.
+The service is only reachable from within the cluster.
+An Ingress or Gateway is required to expose the service to the public internet.
+  2. `NodePort`, which exposes the service on the Node's IP, on a static port.
+Kubernetes will still set up a cluster IP address, in order to make the node port available.
+If the node's IP addresses are externally accessible, they can be accessed publically.
+  3. `LoadBalancer`, which exposes the service externally, using some load balancer.
+You have to set up your own load balancer.
+  4. `ExternalName`, which maps a service to an `externalName` field, which may be a hostname (or whatever).
+The cluster's DNS server will return a `CNAME` record with this value.
+This allows a service to be accessed through an alternate name, for redirecting traffic, or for better user experience.

+A *headless service* can be configured as well, if `.spec.clusterIP: None` is specified.
+They provide DNS implementations with no proxies, so a Pod will handle its own traffic.
+Pods are still given IP addresses, but no cluster IPs are allocated.
+Headless services interface with service discovery mechanisms.  `kube-proxy` doesn't handle them.
+No load balancing is performed on them.
+This allows direct access to Pods without using Service-based IP addresses.

+Service Endpoints are IP addresses and ports assigned to the Pods that a Service points to.

 ## Namespaces